Technology Capstone Research Project PG (11522.2)

 After successful completion of this unit, students will be able to:1.
 Synthesise a complex problem from multi-dimensional, socio technical and socio-economic perspectives in professional and research contexts;

-2. Use research methodologies in solving complex problems with due consideration to diverse groups including indigenous communities;
+2. Use research and projects management methodologies to collaboratively solve complex problems with due consideration to diverse groups including indigenous communities;

 3. Use appropriate research tools, resources and technologies;